Grab a cosmopolitan and get ready, because it’s time to relive the glory days of Sex and the City!

 “I mean, the world has changed so much, technology and social media,” she told Entertainment Tonight in September 2019.
 “Those characters never talked about social media, which I think would be really interesting and just also sexual politics and the #MeToo movement and Time’s Up has really steered conversations about sexual politics.”

-Scroll down to see what the cast has been up to in the years since the series ended.
+Scroll down to see what the cast has been up to in the years since the original series ended.